Wells Cathedral: Organ and organists

 The first record of an organ at this church dates from 1310.
 A smaller organ, probably for the Lady Chapel, was installed in 1415.
 In 1620 an organ built by Thomas Dallam was installed at a cost of £398 1s 5d.

 The 1620 organ was destroyed by parliamentary soldiers in 1643.
 An organ built in 1662 was enlarged in 1786 and again in 1855.
 In 1909–1910 an organ was built by Harrison & Harrison of Durham, with the best parts of the old organ retained.
 It has been serviced by the same company ever since.

 Since November 1996 the cathedral has also had a portable chamber organ, by the Scottish makers, Lammermuir.
 It is used regularly to accompany performances of Tudor and baroque music.

 The first recorded organist of Wells was Walter Bagele (or Vageler) in 1416.
 The post of organist or assistant organist has been held by more than 60 people since.
-Peter Stanley Lyons was Master of Choristers at Wells Cathedral, and Director of Music at Wells Cathedral School in 1954–1960.
-The choral conductor James William Webb-Jones, father of Lyons's wife Bridget (whom he married in the cathedral), was Headmaster of Wells Cathedral School in 1955–1960.
+The choral musician Peter Stanley Lyons was Master of Choristers at Wells Cathedral, and Director of Music at Wells Cathedral School, between 1954 and 1960.
+The choral educator James William Webb-Jones, whose daughter Bridget married Peter Stanley Lyons in the cathedral, was Headmaster of Wells Cathedral School between 1955 and 1960, and also worked as a sidesman at the cathedral and as a member of the Friends of Wells Cathedral.

 Malcolm Archer was the appointed Organist and Master of the Choristers from 1996 to 2004.
 Matthew Owens was the appointed organist from 2005 to 2019.